The Government has established a separate Ministry to facilitate the development and expansion of the global business sector.

 As indicated in the previous table, in addition to its extensive network of DTAs, Barbados also has BITs with several important jurisdictions.
 These BITs provide benefits and protections for cross border investments including:

 Note that Barbados has also entered into a BIT with Germany.
-BITs are also pending with Ghana and Luxembourg and are awaiting ratification
+BITs are also pending with Luxembourg and is awaiting ratification.

 Special trading arrangements have been entered into with other jurisdictions.
 These can be summarised as follows: